HaozeYang233/chatbot/README.md

-It is a final Master project, the corpus is private, so it did not be upload, users can use any corpus in english to train the chatbot
+It is a final Master project, the corpus is private, so it did not upload, users can use any corpus in english to train the chatbot.
+The corpus should be conversation format.